Train like a pro with freeride mountain bike star Hannah Bergemann

 "I want fuel that is smart—and delicious."

 “Before a big training day, I love eating waffles with a ton of toppings.
 I’ll make a big protein waffle—basically oats, eggs and bananas.
 And then I’ll put a bunch of stuff on it, like almond butter, yogurt, honey and fresh fruit.
-If I’m going out on my trail bike for a long ride, I’ll make a PB&J. I think it’s easy to overthink stuff.
+If I’m going out on my trail bike for a long ride, I’ll make a peanut butter and jelly sandwich.
+I think it’s easy to overthink stuff.
 I try to be in tune with what my body is feeling.”